RyanDur/sand/README.md

 Let's look at how we might use this lib.
-Imagine we are creating an art [gallery](https://peaceful-heyrovsky-96583c.netlify.app/gallery?page=1&size=8&tab=aic), and we want to take a closer look at a piece of art.
-We would need to get the piece via its ID and send a request to a backend, so we can display it on the page.
-The response might take a little while, so we will need a way to notify to the user that the request is pending.
+Imagine we are creating an art [gallery](https://peaceful-heyrovsky-96583c.netlify.app/gallery?page=1&size=8&tab=aic), and we want to take a closer look at one of the pieces.
+To get the piece of art we send a request to a backend referencing it by id.
+The response might take a little while, so we need a way to notify the user that the request is pending.
 Once we have obtained the piece we will need to display it, or if the call has failed we need to notify that something went wrong.

 In the example below we request the art via ID.
-While we wait we notify the user that the content is loading.
-The *onPending* function will fire the provided callback twice.
-Once when it is invoked and again once the call is done passing the pending state *(true then false)* as a parameter.
-Once the call is complete it will invoke either *onSuccess* with te data or *onFailure* with a possible explanation.
+While we wait, we notify the user that the content is loading.
+The
+***onPending*** function will fire the provided callback twice.
+Once when it is invoked and again once the call is done, passing the pending state *(true then false)* as a parameter.
+Once the call is complete it will invoke either
+***onSuccess*** with te data or ***onFailure*** with a possible explanation.

 ```typescript
 getArt(id)